spjuanjoc/solid_principles_cpp/README.md

 # solid_principles_cpp

-SOLID principles in C++ from Dmitri Nesteruk
+SOLID principles in C++

+## SRP: Single Responsibility

-1. SRP: Single Responsibility: Journal & Save File
+Journal & Save File

+## OCP: Open-Closed

-2. OCP: Open-Closed: DB Filter specific search
+DB Filter specific search

+## LSP: Liskov Substitution

-3. LSP: Liskov Substitution: class square !: rectangle.
+class square !: rectangle.
 Factory instead

+## ISP: Interface Segregation

-4. ISP: Interface Segregation: Multifunction printer: Interface for each
+Multifunction printer: Interface for each

+## DIP: Dependency Inversion

-5. DIP: Dependency Inversion: Report logger: Depend on interfaces.
+Report logger: Depend on interfaces.
+  - High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+  - Abstractions should not depend on details.
+Details should depend on abstractions.